mjbaucas/mjbaucas.github.io/_hometab/home.md

 ---
 ### Research Interests
-My research interests revolve around IoT applications using wearable devices, fog and edge computing, and large language models.
-My research also focuses on integrating blockchain, federated learning, and end-to-end encryption systems to reinforce data privacy and cybersecurity.
-Recently, I have taken interest in incorporating these technologies and techniques in optimizing intelligent embedded systems design.
+My research interests are on IoT network applications with an emphasis on cybersecurity and systems design.
+My papers focus on implementations using wearable devices, fog and edge computing, and large language models.
+I also have papers incorporating blockchain technology, federated learning, and end-to-end encryption systems to reinforce data security and privacy within the IoT network.
+Recently, I have taken interest in combining these designs with machine learning and AI to create more intelligent and sustainable systems.

 ### Short Bio
 I am currently a Postdoctoral Researcher at the University of Guelph.
 I graduated with my Ph.D. degree at the School of Enginnering of the University of Guelph, Ontario, Canada in 2023, from where I also obtained an M.A.Sc. in Engineering Systems and Computing in 2020 and a B.Eng degree in Computer Engineering in 2018.